top of page

 24. Create a Music Playlist

 Put on the most upbeat music you can find, or make a Spotify playlist of all your favourite songs.
-Disappear into it, and allow the memories associated with each song to wash over you.
+Sing, dance or reminisce, whatever you feel like doing.

 25. Do Some Journaling